Jose Canseco: Early life

 Canseco was born in Havana, Cuba, the son of José Sr. and Barbara Canseco.
+His father was Cuban while his mother was half-Cuban and half-Filipino.
 He has a twin brother, Ozzie Canseco, who is also a former major league player.
 When Fidel Castro came into power in 1959, José Sr., a territory manager for the oil and gasoline corporation Esso as well as a part-time English teacher, lost his job and eventually his home.
 The family was allowed to leave Cuba in 1965, when the twins were barely one year old, and settled in the Miami area, where José Sr. became a territory manager for another oil and gasoline company, Amoco.

 Canseco played baseball at Miami Coral Park High School, where he failed to make the varsity team until his senior year.
 He was named Most Valuable Player of the junior varsity team in his junior year and of the varsity team the following year.
 He graduated in 1982.